List of Australian Football League grounds: Former major grounds

 Football Park, which was located in West Lakes, Adelaide, had a similar history to Waverley Park; it was purpose built for South Australian National Football League (SANFL) games and opened in 1974, replacing Adelaide Oval as the primary venue for the league.
 Unlike Waverley Park, it did become the venue for SANFL Grand Finals.
 It was the primary South Australian venue for VFL/AFL matches from 1991, when the league expanded into Adelaide, until 2013, and it was replaced by the newly refurbished Adelaide Oval.

-Former minor grounds
+Other minor grounds

 Minor grounds have been used in the VFL/AFL, but only sparingly.
-There have been two main reasons historically for this:
+In addition to former commercial deals to sell home games which are no longer active, there have been two main reasons historically for this:

-To spread the game to other parts of the country.
-A prominent example of this is round 8, 1952, when all games for that round were played at minor grounds throughout Australia.